 PT, OT and/or ST may be rendered in an office, or OP setting.
-Licensed therapist performing these services must continue to meet the state licensure regulations specified by the South Carolina Department of Labor, Licensing, and Regulation (SCLLR).
-Licensed therapists may bill directly and be reimbursed for services rendered.
+The licensed therapist performing these services must meet the state licensure regulations specified by the South Carolina Department of Labor, Licensing, and Regulation (SCLLR).
+Licensed therapists may bill directly and be reimbursed for services rendered following billing and benefit limitations as described in the Rehabilitative Therapy and Audiological Services Provider Manual.